Tracks

 • One timed challenge sprint every weekend

-Ship your first 25 documented solves and a personal helper-script toolkit you can reuse across events.
+Ship your first 25 documented solves and a small helper-script toolkit you can reuse across CTFs.

 Level 02 Intermediate